protocol/co2_storage_schemas/README.md

 The [initial idea](https://github.com/protocol/FilecoinGreen-tools/blob/main/0006-FGTP-CO2_Storage.md) stemmed from the realization that the budding Refi space, and tokenized carbon credits in particular, would benefit from the development of standard data schemas for environmental assets.

-The purpose of this repository is to publicly discuss and crowd-sourcing data schemas for CO2.Storage.
+The purpose of this repository is to publicly discuss and crowd-source data schemas for CO2.Storage.
 We are doing this to encourage standardization and reduce fragmentation of data schemas across the Refi space.

 Please refer to the [Instructions](https://github.com/protocol/co2_storage_schemas/blob/main/Schemas/Instructions.md) for details on how to submit a new schema to this repository.